EnMasseProject/enmasse-workshop/README.md

 ./enmasse-0.13.0/deploy-openshift.sh -h
 ```

-In this workshop, we will deploy using the standard (keycloak) authentication service, use a unique id as your namespace, and tell it to deploy to the OpenShift cluster.
+In this workshop, we will deploy using the standard (Keycloak) authentication service, use a unique id as your namespace, and tell it to deploy to the OpenShift cluster.
 Set $NAMSPACE to the OpenShift project you will be using through this workshop:

 ```